-Just like installing software can be done in two ways, i.e., through the terminal or the Graphical method using a package manager.
-The same is the case for uninstalling software.
-There are three main types of packages that are installed on Ubuntu and are listed as follows
+Just like installing software can be done in two ways, i.e., through the Terminal or using the GUI, uninstalling software can be done using either of them.
+There are three main types of software packages that are installed on Ubuntu and are listed as follows

 - Native packages or Debian packages

 - Flatpak apps

 Native packages or Debian packages are the packages found in and can be added to Ubuntu’s repository.
 These packages are only available for Debian-based distributions, including Ubuntu.
 To accommodate other distros, Snap and Flatpak packages were introduced.
 These packages can be run and executed in all Linux distros.